Georgia Rep. Bee Nguyen Protected Voters From Trump’s Election Lies, Now She Could Be The Next Secretary Of State - NewsBreak

 She is a marked improvement over 2018 nominee John Barrow who tried to run to the center-right and seemed incapable of meaningfully addressing voter suppression concerns.

-The Democratic slate is now going into the 2022 general election is now set.
-In the race for Labor Commissioner, Rep. William Bodie bested Nicole Horne.
+The 2022 Democratic slate is now set.
+In the race for commissioner of labor, Rep. William Boddie bested Nicole Horn .
 And Charlie Bailey eeked out a win against Kwanza Hall to become the Democratic lieutenant governor nominee.
 Bailey began the 2022 cycle running for attorney general but later jumped into the lieutenant governor’s race against several highly qualified Black candidates, including Shannon.

 The Democratic slate has less than five months to persuade Georgia voters to continue what they started in 2020 and 2021.
 Adding Nguyen to the ticket could be just the thing to help Democrats win in November 2022.